asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 		- The **More Like This** button creates a search based on the selected scene’s path and frame.
 	- The **Files** column (right) displays a list of files available for the currently selected scene.
 You may download files immediately or add them to your download queue by clicking on the appropriate icon.
 		- Clicking on the right arrow in front a file (product) name will expand the file to show the ancillary files included.
 These files may be downloaded individually or added to the download queue.
-			- You must be logged in to Vertex for this feature to work.
+			- You must be signed in to Vertex for this feature to work.
 			- This feature is not available for all datasets.

 ## On Demand Queue

 - Clicking on the **three boxes** icon in the header, labeled **On Demand**, will display a drop down list of options.
 - **On Demand Queue** will open the On Demand queue.
-	- The **Project Name** field allows you to create a name for the files you want to submit.
+	- The **Project Name** field allows you to create a name for the files you want to submit for processing.
 The character limit is 20.
-	- The **RTC Gamma Options** allow you to choose different options to apply for processing.
+	- The **RTC Gamma Options** allow you to change some processing options.
 The options you select will apply to all files in your queue.
 		- The question mark icon next to the options gives you more details on each option.
 	- The list of files you have added to your queue is listed below the options.
 The X allows you to remove any files you wish from the queue.
 	-  **Clear** will clear all files from the queue.
 The option *Restore* will be displayed to allow you to undo this action.
 	- The allowed number of jobs left is displayed at the bottom of the queue.
-There are 200 jobs allotted per user per month.
+There are 200 jobs allotted to each user per month.
-	- When you are satisfied with your selections, click **Submit # Jobs** at the bottom.
-This will submit your jobs for processing.
+	- When you are satisfied with your selections, click **Submit Jobs** at the bottom.
+This will submit your jobs for processing. *Note*: The button will display the number of jobs you are submitting.
 		- If there are any errors, such as missing DEM coverage, an error message will display.
-		- Once the jobs are successfully submitted, a popup will appear listing the number of jobs sent for processing.
+		- Once the jobs are successfully submitted, a popup will display at the bottom of your browser window, listing the number of jobs sent for processing.
 You may click to dismiss.
-Or you may click **View On Demand Queue** on the popup message to be redirected to the On Demand Products search.
+Or you may click **View On Demand Queue** to be redirected to the On Demand Products search.
 - **Submitted Products** will switch to On Demand Products search type & will display your submitted products.
 - **Help** will send you to the [On Demand documentation](https://hyp3-docs.asf.alaska.edu/)
-- *Note*: You must be logged in to see your Submitted Products, and to process new On Demand products.
+- *Note*: You must be signed in to see your Submitted Products, and to process new On Demand products.

 ## Downloads Queue